 Romania is not an expensive country and it is considered one of the cheapest destinations in Europe.

 What is the best currency to use in Romania?

 The Romania leu is the official currency in Romania.
 Euros may sometimes be accepted in large establishments in the capital, but it is advisable to have the local currency.

 Yes, credit cards are accepted in some places like hotels and shopping malls.
 However, for fear of credit card frauds, cash is safer.

-There are 6 mobile network operators and also quite a number of internet service providers in Romania.
+There are over 0 mobile network operators and about 0 internet service providers in Romania.
 You can checkout the

 and also details about each of them.